Changes in Status

 Leave of Absence

-Students who intend to take a leave of absence should check with the Bursar’s Office, Office of Financial Aid, Housing and Dining, and Student Employment to find out about financial implications.
-This is especially important if they have taken out educational loans.
-Eligibility for medical or auto insurance may also be affected.
+Students who are considering taking a voluntary or health leave, as well as those who are placed on a required leave of absence, should check with the Bursar’s Office, Office of Financial Aid, Housing and Dining, and Student Employment to find out about financial implications.
+It is particularly important for students who have educational loans to contact the Office of Financial Aid.
+Eligibility for medical or auto insurance may also be affected during a student’s leave of absence.

 Students not enrolled full-time who register for individual courses through the School of Continuing Education and Summer Sessions are called extramural students.
 Tuition for extramural study is calculated according to the number of credits; no one may register as an extramural student for more than 11 credits per semester.
 Extramural students do not have the privilege of health insurance or the use of Gannett Health Services, unions, physical education facilities, or other services for which full-time Cornell students pay a fee.
 Engineering students on a leave of absence may not take Cornell extramural courses.